 Definitely.
 We are home to a large, urban, community hospital with a high acuity population and multiple subspecialty services providing the full gamut of care.
 The diverse patient population you see at our home campuses will also be augmented by rotations at Shock Trauma in Maryland and pediatric exposure at Penn State Hershey Medical Center.
 The culmination of these opportunities is unique.

-You will see and treat pediatric patients all day and every day on each of our campuses at UPMC Pinnacle.
+You will see and treat pediatric patients all day and every day on each of our campuses at UPMC in central Pa.
 These experiences provide a thorough, longitudinal community pediatric experience.
 We also rotate through the Pediatric Emergency Department at Penn State Hershey to provide experiences in tertiary pediatric care on a longitudinal basis--ie spread throughout the year so you get exposure to all the seasonal illnesses too.
 In addition, residents will get to see the sickest of the sick through their PICU rotation, also at Penn State Hershey.

 As a large urban hospital we see both penetrating and blunt trauma.
 You will also rotate as a PGY2 and a PGY3 at UMD Shock Trauma, a large tertiary trauma referral center.
-The trauma experience at UPMC Pinnacle is truly the best of both worlds, providing you a balanced education with both a community and tertiary care center perspective on trauma care, with a high level of exposure at both.
+The trauma experience at UPMC in central Pa. is truly the best of both worlds, providing you a balanced education with both a community and tertiary care center perspective on trauma care, with a high level of exposure at both.
 No matter where you choose to practice when you graduate, you will be prepared.

 We may be a new program but we certainly aren’t new to teaching!
 We accepted our inaugural class July 2019 and hit the ground running!
 We are excited to soon welcome our 3rd class of residents.
 We also had the pleasure of adopting 2 orphaned Hanehman residents last year, both of whom have graduated.

-The UPMC Pinnacle Emergency Department has been teaching students and residents for many years.
+The UPMC in central Pa.
+Emergency Department has been teaching students and residents for many years.
 We have had a formal medical student curriculum, complete with weekly didactics and monthly sim labs.
 Emergency Medicine residents from a nearby program rotate through our department during their second year and consistently rate their experiences very highly.
 In addition, we have off-service residents from UPMC Pinnacle who rotate through the department.
 We know how to educate, and this past year we simply expanded to our own program.

 We are the perfect opportunity for trailblazers in Emergency Medicine.
 Our initial classes will help shape the future and feel of the program for years to come.